gardening is a serious creative discipline.

 This is long-term work.

-The land my husband and I are building on—Sugar Hill—will take decades to become what I can already see in my mind.
+The land my husband and I are building, Sugar Hill, will take years to become the garden I see in my mind.
 That timeline, which once felt daunting, now feels like the whole point.

-In the meantime, I work at Rabbit Run, a smaller, temporary garden where I test ideas in real conditions—learning what holds, what fails, and what belongs in this landscape.
+In the meantime, I work at Rabbit Run, a smaller, temporary garden where I test ideas in real conditions.
+I’m learning what works, what fails, and what belongs in this landscape.

 How It Started